lingtal-fork/loadjs-1/README.md

  * Safari
  * Chrome

-Note that LoadJS treats empty CSS files as load failures (as a workaround for the lack of support for `<link>` onerror events in IE9-11).
+Note: LoadJS treats empty CSS files as load failures (as a workaround for the lack of support for `<link>` onerror events in IE9-11).

 ## Documentation